Experiment Configuration Reference#

 launch_error

-in the master config is true (default), the trial fails.cancel_retries
+in the master config is set to true (default), the trial will fail.cancel_retries

 Example configuration: